International

 4.2.
 LiF: a wide-gap material

-LiF exhibits dominant excitonic features, as demonstrated by the Li K edge absorption spectrum shown in Fig. 2[link].
-Although the Li 1s electron is a very shallow core state, the importance of core-hole effects is already evident by the failure of the IPA to reproduce the experimental features (Handa et al., 2005[link]).
+LiF exhibits dominant excitonic features, as demonstrated by the Li K edge absorption spectrum shown in Fig. 2link to figure.
+Although the Li 1s electron is a very shallow core state, the importance of core-hole effects is already evident by the failure of the IPA to reproduce the experimental features (Handa et al., 2005link to reference).
 The sharp peak at the absorption onset is well captured by the BSE as well as by the supercell core-hole approach.
 However, the latter substantially underestimates the exciton binding energy.
-As pointed out in Olovsson, Tanaka, Mizoguchi et al. (2009[link]), this can be traced back to the fact that in this method the electron–hole interaction is handled on the level of the exchange-correlation functional of the underlying DFT calculation, in contrast to the BSE, where the Coulomb interaction is treated explicitly.
+As pointed out in Olovsson, Tanaka, Mizoguchi et al. (2009link to reference), this can be traced back to the fact that in this method the electron–hole interaction is handled on the level of the exchange-correlation functional of the underlying DFT calculation, in contrast to the BSE, where the Coulomb interaction is treated explicitly.

 [Figure 2]